For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Drexel students are always on the move, both inside and outside of the classroom.
 This tour will give you a quick look at some of the spots where we go to blow off some steam and have a little fun.

-The Daskalakis Athletic Center, also known as the DAC, is named after beneficiary and Drexel alumnus John A. Daskalakis.
-It is a multipurpose recreation facility for students with swimming pools, basketball courts, a rock-climbing wall, and more, while serving as home to many of Drexel’s indoor varsity sports teams.
+The state-of-the-art Drexel Recreation Center is a fitness and hangout hub in University City.
+It is a multipurpose recreation facility for students with swimming pools, basketball courts, a rock-climbing wall, and more, while serving as home to many of Drexel's indoor varsity sports teams.

 Located on the northeast end of campus, the Vidas Athletic Complex is the home of Drexel’s outdoor varsity athletics.
 It features a Sprinturf-surfaced soccer and lacrosse field, an Astroturf-surfaced field hockey venue, a natural grass multipurpose field, nine tennis courts, and a softball field.